cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 in OPAQUE that requires an authenticated channel, either physical, out-of-band, PKI-based, etc. This section describes the registration flow, message encoding, and helper functions.
-Moreover, C has a key pair (client_private_key, client_public_key) for an AKE protocol which is suitable for use with OPAQUE; See {{online-phase}}. (client_private_key, client_public_key) may be randomly generated for the account or provided by the calling client.
+Moreover, C has a key pair (client_private_key, client_public_key) for an AKE protocol which is suitable for use with OPAQUE; See {{online-phase}}.
+The private-public keys (client_private_key, client_public_key) may be randomly generated (using a cryptographically secure pseudorandom number generator) for the account or provided by the calling client.
 Clients MUST NOT use the same key pair (client_private_key, client_public_key) for two different accounts.

-To begin, C chooses password password, and S chooses its own pair of private-public keys server_private_key and server_public_key for use with the AKE.
+To begin, C chooses its password, and S chooses its own pair of private-public keys (server_private_key, server_public_key) for use with the AKE.
 S can use the same pair of keys with multiple clients.
 These steps can happen offline, i.e., before the registration phase.
 Once complete, the registration process proceeds as follows: